leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 01 Redux - The Pioneers/ReadMe.txt

 Bug ?
 ---
-Couldn't move all the suit/ship modules to the tech slots, so you will need to move them manually.
 [(suggested correction)] -> (DisplayBug) Some of the rewards given during expeditions (technological improvements) don't appear in the inventory.
 They would appear if you used the refiner: so put the item in the refiner and put it back in your ship.
 No others recorded to date.
 Let me know if you have one :p

 How do you do it?